 The easiest way to land a dream job is to already have a foot in the door of a company.
 A friend or family member who knows of a perfect position can help you out here, but only if they know you’re looking for a job.
 Spread the word to everyone you know.
 Share your resume with anyone you reach out to so they have a better idea of your career choices.
 Social media can be a big help here, too, giving your messages a wider spread.
 Tell them about the kind of job you’re seeking and ask if they know of any open positions that might suit you.
 They can also help out by providing contacts who can lead you in the right direction.
 Follow up every few weeks to remind people that you’re still job-hunting.

 If friends and family can’t help you out, you can also look up available positions in your chosen field and pursue them directly.
-Online job boards like Indeed.com and Careerbuilder.com can be a great place to start your search.
+Online job boards like Indeed.com can be great places to start your search.

 Finding that dream job can take several weeks or even several months.
 You may want to use this time to build up your skills by investing in a course or a lecture series given by a professional in your chosen field.

 Hopefully, your efforts will soon pay off and you’ll find that dream career.
 In a few years’ time, you may look back at your present unemployment and begin to truly appreciate it for the blessing that it was.

 Your Turn: Have you used a job loss as an opportunity for growth?
 Tell us about it in the comments.